 Funding Agency: Tamil Nadu Biodiversity Conservation and Greening Project

-For the project ‘Training and Capacity Building for the Management of Wetlands and Bird Sanctuaries of Tamil Nadu’ various workshops were conducted in different districts of Tamil Nadu involving many subject experts with special focus on conservation of bird sanctuaries and wetlands in Tamil Nadu.
+Overview: For this project, several workshops were conducted in different districts of Tamil Nadu involving many subject experts.
+The special focus was on the conservation of bird sanctuaries and wetlands in Tamil Nadu.
 Field visits to bird sanctuaries, field interactions covering various domains like ecology, hydrology, eco-tourism, group activities and individual tasks were also carried out as a part of the project by resource persons.

 Building Capacities for Effective Management of Wetlands CSR Programme- Capacity Building for Wetland Management

 Overview: This is an ongoing project in which we hope to evolve and implement an integrated programme for building capacities amongst stakeholders to manage wetlands.
 The programme is a systematic procedure for transferring scientific-technological know-how to the trainees.
 This will hopefully increase their knowledge and skills to protect, restore and conserve the wetlands.